 ELACC9-10RL10: By the end of grade 9, read and comprehend literature, including stories, dramas, and poems, in the grades 9-10 text complexity band proficiently, with scaffolding as needed at the high end of the range.
 By the end of grade 10, read and comprehend literature, including stories, dramas, and poems, in the grades 9-10 text complexity band proficiently, with scaffolding as needed at the high end of the range.
+Research standards...

-Bell Ringer: Tuesday, 04-14-15
+Bell Ringer: Friday, 04-03-15

 In Chapter 2, Scout states, "Until I feared losing it, I never loved to read.
 One does not love breathing" (Lee ?).
 How is this true?
-Answer in a few sentences.